As I get so many questions about this subject, I finally wrote this summary.

 usually at 0.025 Watt (a little more in some reagions).
 Just for comparison a normal Mode S

 transponder will transmit at 250 Watts.
 That is not a typing error, so a normal transponder

 uses ten thousand tims as much transmit power as FLARM uses.
-Obviously the effective range
+Thus, the effective range

 In real life many gliders are equipped with FLARM while its use on powered aircraft is

 limited and will depend on the region you fly in.
 But equipment among engine driven planes

 and helicopters is growing.
 Usually FLARM device will transmit and receive but lately a few

 solutions like the SkyEcho II with a software license have surfaced which will receive only.

 I operate a FLARM on our aircraft and it helped more than once.
 But the installation